SciML/Surrogates.jl/docs/src/gek.md

-# Gradient enhanced Kriging surrogate tutorial
+# Gradient Enhanced Kriging Surrogate Tutorial

 Gradient-enhanced Kriging extends Kriging with derivative observations.
 Because the Gaussian kernel is mean-square differentiable, the joint covariance of a process and